E-A-T and SEO: You Can’t Have One Without the Other

 3. When You Have Positive Sentiment

-We believe that trust is earned through consistent positive behavior resulting in positive sentiment about your site and brand.
+We believe that trust is earned through consistent positive behavior, resulting in positive sentiment about your site and brand.

 Trust is a big deal to Google, and it can impact a website’s performance.
 One way Google may determine trust is by evaluating user ratings, reviews and sentiment.
 The solution?
-Watch your reviews and sentiment online, then repair problems when they arise.
+Watch your reviews and sentiments online, then repair problems when they arise.

 Read: